temporalio/temporal-ecommerce/content/part2.md

-# Building an eCommerce Web App With Temporal, Part 2: Reminder Emails
+# Building an eCommerce web app with Temporal, Part 2: Reminder Emails

-In [Part 1](https://gist.github.com/vkarpov15/d0b4d3b1eb8ced160bd68172323eb379#file-part_1-md), you built out a simple shopping cart app using a long-lived Workflow to track the state of the cart.
+In [Part 1](https://gist.github.com/vkarpov15/d0b4d3b1eb8ced160bd68172323eb379#file-part_1-md), you built out a simple shopping cart app using a long-living Workflow to track the state of the cart.
 Instead of storing the cart in a database, Temporal lets you represent the cart as a function invocation, using Signals to update the cart and Queries to get the state of the cart.

 ```golang